LauraBrogan/Fundamentals-of-Data-Analysis-Tasks-2020/README.md

 # Fundamentals of Data Analysis Tasks 2020

-Summary of Assignment
+### Summary of Assignment

-This repository contains my fundamentals of data alaysis assignmnet 2020.
+This repository contains my Fundamentals of data Alaysis Assignmnet 2020.
 It looks at 4 individual tasks.

-Task 1
+#### Task 1
+Write a Python function called counts that takes a list as input and returns a dictionary of unique items in the list as keys and the number of times each item appears as values.

-Task 2
+#### Task 2

-Task 3
+#### Task 3

-Task 4
+#### Task 4

 I commenced work on this assignment around the 5th of October 2020 and completed work on ????

 See here for the Assignment Instructions 2020 (PUT Link Here)??

-Libaries used in this Assignment
+### Libaries used in this Assignment

 Downloading My Repositiory from git hub
-Go to Git Hub using the following link Click Here:
+Go to Git Hub using the following link Click Here:(Insert Link to repository???)
 Click the download button

-Whats contained in the repository
+### Whats contained in the repository

 This repository contains the following files: gitignore file